 Pigeon Forge is an entertainment hub that any traveler wouldn’t want to pass while in the Smoky Mountains area.
-And one show you might want to consider when you are here is the Hatfield and McCoy Dinner Feud, happening daily in this vibrant hill town.
-You are about to experience the family rivalry between the two homes, which never gets along, even if it means life or death.
+And one show you might want to consider when you are here is the Hatfield and McCoy Dinner Feud, with showtimes throughout the year in this vibrant hill town.
+You are about to experience the family rivalry between the two families, which never gets along, even if it means life or death.

 The show has been running for more than a decade, and the acts are as spectacular as they ever were.
 From water pool diving stunts to classical dances and drum beating, the feud is about to set your adrenaline on a splint marathon.
 Not to mention the rib-cracking comedy staged by Ma McCoy in her banter with Pa Hatfield.